fiosman/shopify-image-repository/README.md

 3. In your CLI, install bundler using `gem install bundler`.
 4. In your CLI, cd into the root of the application and `bundle install` to install all the gems required for the project.
 5. In your CLI, while in the root of the application, run `rails s` to start the server and proceed as directed to http://localhost:3000/.
 6. Tests are included in the `spec` folder within the application.
+To run all the tests at once, ensure you are cd'd into the root path of the application and execute in cli `bundle exec rspec`

 ## Technologies Used